microsec/regulations/hrsz--all--ssl--EN.md

 The Trust Service Provider maintains a customer service in order to contact with its Clients.

-The Clients may make their legal declarations to the Trust Service Provider solely in writing, and in executed form.
+Unless otherwise provided for in the GTC or in an individual contract, Clients may make their legal declarations to the Trust Service Provider in writing, and in executed form.
 Executing in representation of an organisation shall only be valid together with certification of such right of representation.